- Faith Formation

 What types of communication are used between school and parents?

-In the summer of 2012, St. Mary School began using online student data management program called Sycamore Education.
+St. Mary School uses an online student data management program called Sycamore Education.
 This program is the primary communication tool between the school and families.
 Newsletters, school calendar, grades, daily progress, lunch accounts, and attendance information are all a part of the Sycamore program.
 Each family is given a login ID and password so that they can access their students’ information.
 This website is available 24/7.

 Any forms that need a signature or require special attention will be sent home with the youngest child in school inside a brown envelope.
 The envelope will be large, so it will be easy to see.
 There may be other announcements coming home from outside organizations (Brewer Library, the RC parks department…) that may come home as well.
 These non-school related types of things will just be sent home with the student in their backpacks.
 If you do not have email access, we will send hard copies of everything home with students in the brown envelope.